garyfleming/continuous-entropy/continuous-entropy.md

 # What is Entropy?

-> "a thermodynamic quantity representing the unavailability of a system's thermal energy for conversion into mechanical work, often interpreted as the degree of disorder or randomness in the system."
+> "a thermodynamic quantity representing the unavailability of a system's thermal energy for conversion into mechanical work, often interpreted as the degree of disorder or randomness in [a closed] system."

 ^ I'm sure that has cleared that up.
 ^ I'll try to explain but, if you're a physicist, you'll probably disagree.
 That's fine.
 I'm simplifying for the benefit of everyone else, which means I'm going to be a bit wrong.